meghana-RB/TwitterNetworkAnalysis/README.md

 4. seaborn - to create a stipplot of the retweet frequncies, grouped by the search terms

 Setting up OAuth2 BEARER Token:
-To access tweets from Twitter API v2, the 'secrets' file must be set up.
-The file must contain the following field:
+To access tweets from Twitter API v2, the 'secrets.py' file must be set up.
+The file must contain the following line:
 TWITTER_BEARER_TOKEN = <users_bearer_token>
 To set up Bearer Token, please refer https://developer.twitter.com/en/docs/authentication/oauth-2-0/bearer-tokens